tallpauley/wordsiv/docs/usage/generating-text.md

 ### Repeatable Output (`seed`)

 For reproducible results, you can set a random [seed] when initializing WordSiv or for individual function calls.
-This is essential if you want you want your proof to remain the same until you make changes to the code (or your glyphs).
+This is essential if you want your proof to remain the same until you make changes to the code (or your glyphs).

 ```python
 --8<-- "seed.py"